BrenoFariasdaSilva/DDoS-Detector/README.md

 ## Requirements - @UPDATE

-Bullet points of the requirements.
+Bullet points of the requirements, such as languages, libraries, tools, etc.

 ## Setup